Coopers Gap Wind Farm: Project

 For a period of time, Coopers Gap was the largest wind farm in Australia.
 With a total generation capacity of up to 453 MW, annually is expected to generate 1.51 million megawatt hours of energy, with a corresponding capacity factor of 38%.
 The wind farm consists of 123 turbines extending across a series of ridge lines within the site.
 The wind turbines are approximately 180 m in height from the tower base to the tip of the blade.
-Ninety-one of the turbines are rated at 3.6 MW with towers 110 m high, with the blades approximately 67.2 m in length and a corresponding rotor diameter of 137 m.
+91 of the turbines are rated at 3.6 MW with towers 110 m high, with the blades approximately 67.2 m in length and a corresponding rotor diameter of 137 m.
 There are also 32 turbines rated at 3.8 MW with a rotor diameter of 130 m, but at a taller hub height of 115 m.
 The construction costs of the project were initially to be over $1.2 billion, however construction costs reduced from the start of the development process, so the final cost was A$850 million.

 The electricity generated from each turbine is transmitted via underground or above ground cabling to a central cable marshalling point at the on site substation, which is located along the 275 kV power line that runs through the site area.
 The substation then connects directly into the grid network on site.
-It is expected to reduce greenhouse gas emissions by up to 2.2 million tonnes annually.
+It is expected to reduce greenhouse gas emissions by up to 2.2 million tonnes yearly.